Avenue St Andrew's United Reformed Church

 Avenue St. Andrew's is a United Reformed Church in Southampton, England.
-Part of the church building is Grade II listed.
+The church building is listed Grade II on the National Heritage List for England.

 History

 Above Bar Congregational Church

 The church was founded in 1662 under the ministry of the Rev. Nathaniel Robinson.
 The father of hymn-writer Isaac Watts (also named Isaac Watts) was a deacon of the church.

 The congregation having outgrown the original chapel, a new building was erected on the site in 1727.
 This was later demolished in 1819 and replaced by an even larger building, the first stone of which was laid on 1 April 1819, and the building was completed on 20 April 1820, having cost nearly £6,000.
 A re-opening service was held on 6 November 1889.

 The Church was the main Non-Conformist church in the city in the nineteenth century, when it was known as Above Bar Independent Chapel (later on becoming Above Bar Congregational Chapel, the oldest church in the Congregational Union).
 The pastor from 1810 to 1868 was Rev. Thomas Adkins.

-On 30 November 1940, during the second world war, the church building was destroyed by Luftwaffe bombing.
+On 30 November 1940, during World War II, the church building was destroyed by Luftwaffe bombing.
 As a result, many of the congregation began attending the nearby St. Andrew's Presbyterian Church.
-The minister of Above Bar Congregational Church, Rev Maxwell Jones, also moved to St. Andrew's and was formally recognised as the minister of the latter.
+The minister of Above Bar Congregational Church, Rev Maxwell O. Janes, who later became President of the London Missionary Society, also moved to St. Andrew's and was formally recognised as the minister of the latter.